s4ke/Master-Thesis/src/md/001-relwork.md

 [@doi:10.1142/S0129626403001380, @Eden:PARCO05, @Berthold2009-mr, @Berthold2009-fft, @dieterle2010skeleton, @delaEncina2011, @Dieterle2013, @janjic2013space]

 Other task parallel Haskells related to Eden, GpH, and the `Par` Monad include the following.
-HdpH [@Maier:2014:HDS:2775050.2633363, @stewart_maier_trinder_2016] is an extension
-of `Par` Monad to
-heterogeneous clusters.
-LVish [@Kuper:2014:TPE:2666356.2594312] is a communication-centred extension of `Par` Monad.
+HdpH [@Maier:2014:HDS:2775050.2633363, @stewart_maier_trinder_2016] is an extension of `Par` Monad to heterogeneous clusters.
+LVish [@Kuper:2014:TPE:2666356.2594312] is a communication-centred extension of the `Par` Monad.

 ## Algorithmic skeletons

-Algorithmic skeletons were introduced by [@Cole1989].
+Algorithmic skeletons were introduced by @Cole1989.
 Early publications on this topic include [@DANELUTTO1992205, @darlington1993parallel, @botorog1996efficient, @Lengauer1997, @Gorlatch1998].
-[@SkeletonBook] consolidated early reports on high-level programming approaches.
+@SkeletonBook consolidated early reports on high-level programming approaches.
 Types of algorithmic skeletons include `map`-, `fold`-, and `scan`-based parallel programming patterns, special applications such as divide-and-conquer or topological skeletons.